-If an addiction counselor is not available within the trainee's employing agency, supervision may be obtained on a contractual or consultant basis from an outside party meeting the required qualifications.
+If an addiction counselor is not available within the trainee's employing agency, supervision may be obtained on a contractual or consultant basis, from an outside party meeting the required qualifications.

 67:61:05:08.
 Personnel policies and records.
-The agency shall maintain written personnel policies and records for all staff including provisions for equal employment opportunities.
-Each agency shall maintain a personnel file or record or both for each staff member including contracted staff, intern, or volunteer.
-The file includes the following:
+The agency shall maintain written personnel policies and records for all staff, including provisions for equal employment opportunities.
+Each agency shall maintain a personnel file, or record, or both, for each staff member, including any contracted staff, intern, or volunteer.
+The file includes the following or record must include:

-(1) The application filed for employment or resume and transcripts or diploma and continuing education;
+(1) The application filed for employment-or, or any resume-and, transcripts-or, diploma and evidence of continuing education;

-(2) The position description signed by the staff with a statement of duties and responsibilities and the minimum qualifications and competencies necessary to fulfill these duties;
+(2) The position description, signed by the staff, with a statement of duties and responsibilities, and the minimum qualifications and competencies necessary to fulfill these duties;

-(3) The completion of appropriate pre-hire screening will be evident for staff that provide direct services to vulnerable populations;
+(3) The completion of Evidence of having completed appropriate pre-hire screening will be evident for, in the case of staff-that who provide direct services to vulnerable populations;

-(4) The staff's orientation documentation in accordance with § 67:61:05:05;
+(4) The staff's orientation documentation, in accordance with § 67:61:05:05;

-(5) Copies of the staff's current credentials related to job duties; and clearances from a licensed physician after an infectious or contagious disease requires the staff's absence from the program.
+(5) Copies of the staff's current credentials related to job duties; and any clearances from a licensed physician after an infectious or contagious disease requires the staff's absence from the program.

-(6) Any staff health clearances, including the tuberculin test results, if required, and any organizational chart indicating lines of authority from the board of directors, if the agency has a board, or the agency director, and lines of authority for all job classifications.
-The organizational chart shall be made available to all staff members, the board of directors, if applicable, and the division department.
+(6) Any staff health clearances, including the tuberculin test results, if required, and organizational chart indicating lines of authority from the board of directors, if the agency has a board, or from the agency director, and lines of authority for all job classifications.
+The organizational chart-shall must be made available to all staff members, the board of directors, if applicable, and the division department.

 67:61:05:09.
 Organizational chart.
-Each agency shall have an up-to-date responsibilities effectively.
+Each agency shall have an up-to-date shall routinely check the Office of Inspector General's List of Excluded Individuals and

-67:61:05:10.
-Workforce development and training.
-The agency shall provide for ongoing training and consultation to enable staff and supervisors to carry out their routinely check the Office of Inspector General's List of Excluded Individuals and Entities to ensure that each new hire as well as any current employee is not on the excluded list.
+67:61:05:12.
+Office of Inspector General Medicaid exclusion list.
+Each agency the excluded list.
 No payment may be provided for services furnished by an excluded individual.
-Documentation that this has been completed shall be placed in the employee's personnel file.
+Documentation that this has been completed shall must be placed in the employee's personnel file.